 (short flashes of gamma rays apparently from outside our galaxy)

-a few milliseconds to several minutes.
+lasting from a few milliseconds to several minutes,

-Often followed by an afterglow of longer-wavelength
+often followed by an afterglow (GRB afterglow) of longer-wavelength

-radiation.
-They were first detected in
+GRBs were first detected in

 1967 by satellites intended to detect nuclear weapons tests.

-merger of neutron stars.
+mergers of neutron stars.
 The latter is theorized

 those lasting less than two seconds.